ziprangga/bristle/README.md

 ---

-**Bristo** is a cleanup tool designed to safely remove applications and their associated files or folders from the macOS system.
+About Bristo
+Bristo is a lightweight macOS cleanup tool built with Rust and a simple GUI using **[iced](https://github.com/iced-rs/iced)**.
+It helps safely inspect and remove unnecessary application files, including protected locations, BOM logs, and app metadata.

 This app was built using open-source components and inspired by privacy guides from **[Sunknudsen](https://github.com/sunknudsen/guides/tree/main/archive/how-to-clean-uninstall-macos-apps-using-appcleaner-open-source-alternative)**.
-Some of the scripts in this app adapt references from his guides, so I want to give him a big thank you!
+Some scripts in Bristo adapt references from his guides, so a big thank you goes to him!

-The app’s interface is kept simple using Rust with gui using iced rs, with the main goal of helping my beloved wife and friends who rarely use the terminal on macOS.
+The main goal is to help my friends and beloved wife who rarely use the terminal on macOS.
 On top of that, this project also serves as a way for me to dive deeper into Rust.

 #### "Inspect and compile it"